wavemotion-dave/GimliDS/README.md

 a speed that is comparable to the original Commodore 1541 floppy drive - that is: extremely slow.
 It could take 2-5 minutes to load a game this way.
 But if the game requires it, that's your only option.
 Recommended to snap out a Save State so you don't have to repeat the loading.

+## Cartridge Support

+Although primarily a disk-based emulator, GimliDS does support the more common Cart Types up to 1MB.
+Included here is:

+  * Standard 8K
+  * Standard 16K
+  * Ocean up to 512K
+  * Dinamax up to 512K
+  * Magic Desk up to 1MB
+  * Easy Flash up to 1MB

+This should cover a wide number of carts - recommend you seek out the OneLoad64 cart archive.

 ## Acknowledgements

   * The opening jingle was done by DeNL and comes courtesy of the roalty free jingles at pixabay.